claudiahalip/claudiahalip.github.io/_posts/2020-09-28-last_module_but_not_the_last_project.markdown

  -a prop Props is short for properties and they are used to pass data between React components.
 Data from props is read-only, and cannot be modified by a component that is receiving it from outside.Props can only be passed from parent component to child (unidirectional flow).

- It has been 7 months of learning coding!
+ It’s been 7 months of learning to code.